Advice and guidance to residents on matters relating to noise, including what we can and cannot help you with

-Before you report a noise problem to us, you should try to deal with the problem in person first.
+Before you report a noise problem to us, you should try to deal with the problem in person first, as outlined above.
 If you are unable to resolve the issue with the person responsible, you can report a nuisance noise to us:

 Go to form